-In addition, YEF is currently commissioning three other reviews of policy and practice, covering parenting and family therapy programmes, how the care system can protect children and young people from involvement in violence and local safeguarding partnerships' response to child criminal exploitation and extra-familial harm.
+In addition, YEF is currently commissioning two other reviews of policy and practice, covering parenting and family therapy programmes, and local safeguarding partnerships' response to child criminal exploitation and extra-familial harm.
 We are open to teams applying for more than one project, particularly if efficiencies can be achieved through combining methods or reporting.